tan1404may/Computer-vision-based-virtual-mouse-cursor-using-hand-gesture/README.md

 7. Paste operation
      - To perform copy operation keep the index and middle finger extended and all other fingers down.

+8. Zoom In operation
+     - To perform the zoom in operation, move your thumb and index finger extend up and immediately down.
+While doing this leave all other fingers down.

+9. Zoom Out operation
+     - To perform the zoom in operation, keep your thumb down and move other fingers extend up and immediately down.

+10. Tab Shift operation
+     - This operation will only work in browser.
+To perform the tab shift operation first keep all the fingers extended up, then move ring finger and thumb up and down.